-Perhaps the best part of all is the bevy of businesses that keep Walnut Street thriving every day – all within easy walking distance for folks living in these stylish Downtown apartments and townhouses.
+Perhaps the best part of all is the bevy of businesses that keep Walnut Street thriving every day – all within easy walking distance for folks living in these stylish Downtown apartments and townhomes.

-And it starts with a host of unique restaurants that tempt the tastebuds of residents and visitors alike.
+And it starts with a host of unique restaurants that tempt the taste buds of residents and visitors alike.

-- The sports enthusiast will savor the memorabilia, atmosphere and great food at Ebbets Field, a Springfield tradition that first opened its doors in 1981.
+- The sports enthusiast will savor the memorabilia, atmosphere, and great food at Ebbets Field, a Springfield tradition that first opened its doors in 1981.